 Do you think that becoming a Citizen Advocate is something you can do ?
 Call or email our Program Manager - Frank Damiano or Program Support Officer - Carol Herman to discuss your options further.
 Here at NECA we want this to be a positive and safe experience for you and all concerned, so through our recruiting and induction phases we'll make sure it is.

-"A community where every person's life has inherent value and worth"
+"A community where every person's life has inherent dignity and value."